-Or you want to be a bit more creative get an old magazine and clip pictures of things you want to do with your partner.
+Or if you want to be a bit more creative.
+Get an old magazine and clip pictures of things you want to do with your partner.

-The very first gift I gave to my fiance was when I was still in college.
+The very first gift I gave to Tuomas was when I was still in college.

 I put a picture of us in it then sent it off to Finland.

 It was nothing extravagant and Tuomas appreciated the time and effort I put into creating it.